bath-reinforcement-learning-lab/Resources/hex-tutorial/README.md

 ## 1.2 Advanced way (optional, convenience)

-Setup SSH key for logging in and copying files without password verification.
+Set up an SSH key for logging in and copying files without password verification.

 ```bash
 # Create new SSH key exclusively for Hex